QUT-Team-Compost/Digital-Circular-Food-Economy-App/README.md

 ## Included source code

-There are extensive comments included to allow you to get a further idea of how the code functions.
+All source code files include extensive comments to allow you to get a further idea of how the code functions.

 #### App.js
 The initial screen of the app.
 It sets up the status bar and header of the app, as well as the navigation settings and the menu to navigate between screens.
 It also initially shows a screen to enter a passcode (if one is defined in the environment variables) to prevent people outside the school from using the app.